WSU-kduncan/s24cicd-MuhammedAbu/READ-CI.md

 Assuming the project is Dockerized and contains a Dockerfile, we'll proceed with the following steps:

+### 5. How to install Docker + Dependencies (WSL2, for example):

+- For WSL2, you can follow the instructions provided by Docker to install Docker Desktop for Windows: [Docker Desktop for Windows](https://docs.docker.com/desktop/install/).

+### 6. How to build an image from the Dockerfile:

+- Once Docker is installed, navigate to the directory containing your Dockerfile in your terminal.

+## Create the container image:
 - To create a container image you can do the following:
 - `touch Dockerfile` Create a New File Named Dockerfile in project directory.
 - Edit the Dockerfile: Open the Dockerfile in a text editor of your choice and add the necessary instructions.
 The structure of the Dockerfile will depend on your specific requirements, such as the base image you want to use and the setup of your application.
 Here's a basic example for setting up a simple web server using NGINX: